jlandersen/PracticalDevOpsTraining/Labs/lab01.md

 ## Creating Project in Visual Studio
 1. Start Visual Studio

-1. Connect to https://practicaldevopscph.visualstudio.com in Team Explorer and select the Team Project of the name Team-[yourTeamName]
+1. Connect to https://practicaldevops.visualstudio.com in Team Explorer and select the Team Project of the name cph-Team-[yourTeamName]
 ![Connect to your team project](img/connect-to-vsts.png)

 1. Clone the repository to your disk